Molokhia with Roz

 Instructions

-• In a large deep pot, heat up ¼ cup of ghee or vegetable oil.
-Add chopped cilantro and crushed garlic and sauté over medium heat for 5 minutes.
+- In a large deep pot, heat up ยผ cup of ghee or vegetable oil.
+Add chopped cilantro and crushed garlic and sautรฉ over medium heat for 5 minutes.

-• Add the washed and squeezed-dry molokhia, and whole cloves of garlic to the cilantro/garlic mix and sauté for about 5 minutes.
+- Add the washed and squeezed-dry molokhia, and whole cloves of garlic to the cilantro/garlic mix and sautรฉ for about 5 minutes.

-• Add the shredded chicken, dried coriander, and lemon juice to the Molokhia stew.
+- Add the shredded chicken, dried coriander, and lemon juice to the Molokhia stew.
 Taste for salt and add if needed.
-Let simmer for 5 more minutes.
+Let simmer for 5 more minutes. *If you added the habanero peppers, remove now and set aside.
+They can be eaten on the side with the prepared stew for an extra spicy kick.

 Recipe Reviews